 7

 Resources

 Protecting Children from Physical Abuse

 Social Workers Toolbox - Alternatives to Smacking / Corporal Punishments

 Physical punishment and child outcomes: a narrative review of prospective studies

 Identifying Child Physical Abuse & How to Prevent It | NSPCC

 NSPCC Campaign - End Physical Punishment

 6

 Guidance for Professionals

 We recognise that this can be a tricky area of practice given the grey area in law.
-Remember the points raised in 'criminal charges'
+Remember the points raised in 'criminal charges.'

-To support your practice, we have developed a Physical Chastisement - guide for professionals - access here (add link once final amendments are made)
+Further guidance is due to be published to support practice.

 Professional understanding of difference between physical abuse and chastisement

 Bury Safeguarding Partnership

+5

-E Long term effects Children who experience physical punishment are: - 2.6x more likely to experience mental health problems than children who do not experience physical punishment - 2.3x more likely to go on to experience significant harm through more serious forms of physical abuse.
+Long term effects

+Children who experience physical punishment are:

+- 2.6x more likely to experience mental health problems than children who do not experience physical punishment - 2.3x more likely to go on to experience significant harm through more serious forms of physical abuse.
 Evidence suggests that children who are physically punished are more likely to believe that violence is accepted by society, which may lead to violence in adulthood.
 4 Physical Chastisement and Cultural Competency Being culturally competent does not include agreeing with oppressive practices that can be disguised as cultural issues.
 There are a various cultural attitudes to parenting, discipline and the use of physical punishment of children.
 Consequently, some parents may be unfamiliar or actively disagree with the legal and moral principles which forbid parents to hit their children.
-1 Physical Chastisement Physical chastisement is often associated with smacking, spanking or hitting.
+Physical Chastisement Physical chastisement is often associated with smacking, spanking or hitting.
 Cambridge Dictionary defines smacking as hitting someone forcefully with the flat inside part of your hand, producing a short loud noise, often to punish a child.
 Outside of what could be deemed physical chastisement, physical punishments can include to smacking, physical punishment can include, but is not limited to, slapping, pinching, pulling, hitting with an object, making someone eat substances or endure stressful positions for long periods.
 2 Law The law in England still allows physical chastisement of children, with a defence of 'reasonable punishment'.
 This leaves a grey area.
 The law is not clear about what is 'reasonable' punishment and what is abuse.
 It leaves it open to interpretation which leaves children at risk of harm and makes it more difficult for professionals to keep children safe.
 3 Criminal Charges Any form of physical punishment that leaves a mark (no matter how small), or if the child is hit with a fist/closed hand, or an object is considered 'unreasonable'.
 It would also be deemed unreasonable if smacking became any more than an isolated incident.
 Any incident that uses enough force to cause injury is consider assault and is not considered reasonable punishment and can result in criminal charges.
-(NSPCC).
+(NSPCC)